Helpful Renovation & DIY Tips

 Before you get started

-Consult your local building codes and check if you will need a construction permit.
+Wood Country Building Services encourages you to consult your local building codes and check if you will need a construction permit.

 Before you start digging for the post footings, check with your local utility and cable companies for the location of underground services.